solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-01-enable-azure-cosmos-db-nosql-vector-search.md

 ### Provide your user identity the Cosmos DB Built-in Data Contributor RBAC role

 As the final task in this exercise, you will grant your Microsoft Entra ID user identity access to manage data in your Azure Cosmos DB for NoSQL account by assigning it to the **Cosmos DB Built-in Data Contributor** RBAC role.
 This will allow you use Azure authentication to access the database from Python code, and avoid needing to store and manage keys.

+> &#128221; Utilizing Microsoft Entra ID's Role-Based Access Control (RBAC) for authenticating against Azure services like Azure Cosmos DB presents several primary benefits over key-based methods.
+Entra ID RBAC enhances security through precise access controls tailored to user roles, effectively reducing unauthorized access risks.
+It also streamlines user management, enabling administrators to dynamically assign and modify permissions without the hassle of distributing and maintaining cryptographic keys.
+Furthermore, this approach enhances compliance and auditability by aligning with organizational policies and facilitating comprehensive access monitoring and review.
+By streamlining secure access management, Entra ID RBAC makes a more efficient and scalable solution for leveraging Azure services.

 1. From the toolbar in the [Azure portal](https://portal.azure.com), open a new Cloud Shell.